 Dose Strategy and Staging

 Staging is one of the simplest ways to protect a natural look.
-Rather than “doing everything at once,” the plan may start with targeted Botox or subtle structural support, then build only if needed.
+Rather than doing everything at once, the plan may start with targeted Botox or subtle structural support, then build only if needed.

 This approach is especially helpful for patients who are new to injectables or for those who have had results they did not like in the past.
 It also allows the clinician to adjust based on how your face moves, not just how it looks at rest.
+For many people weighing anti-wrinkle treatment options, staging is what separates a careful medical plan from a generic treatment.

 Aftercare and Checkpoints